It is a spider web with me in the middle and it is time to evaluate the catch.

 A long road.
 Travel.
 Beauty of nature.
 Wildlife.
 Chronological versus qualitative time.
 A small town with people.
 A shack next to a care home.
 Helping and volunteering.
 Caring.

 2012 will be the year of our first New Travel Experience.
 No itinerary.
 No tour packages.
 Only a ticket and one or two volunteering projects.
 I am now collecting ideas from my online travel friends.
 If you know of any great volunteering experiences (preferably in Asia and suitable for families) please let me know.
 And 2013?
 Probably we will build on these upcoming experiences, let’s see what happens.

 I mentioned it before, it’s stories that matter.
 The stage of wanting so see all the landmark buildings and other must-see places you read about in guidebooks has passed.
-The era of factual guidebooks has ended (more about that in a later post on this blog), we need other ways of fulfillment.
+The era of factual guidebooks has ended (more about that in another post on this blog), we need other ways of fulfillment.
 We want to enrich ourselves with stories that matter.
 Slow travel and authenticity is what we are looking for.
 The true meaning of travel.

 Life goes on

 Life continues.
 A merry go round, a rollercoaster.
 We work, breathe, live and socialize.
 It’s never enough.
 We are making the same mistakes.
 Living the same experiences.
 It’s one giant story.
 But it’s you in the middle!
 You decide how the story develops. (use the Net and) Catch what you love to do, it’s so much worth the effort.